Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foreign Minister Bui Thanh Son (center) attends IPMF-3 in Brussels, Belgium, February 2.
 Photo: BNG

-Regarding new green regulations, especially the EU-initiated Carbon Border Adjustment Mechanism (CBAM) (a mechanism for imposing carbon taxes on imported goods), the Minister noted that regulations and policies on green transition of developed countries need to create opportunities for growth, not create new barriers to trade, which is a growth driver for many developing countries.
+Regarding new green regulations, especially the EU-initiated Carbon Border Adjustment Mechanism (CBAM) (a mechanism for imposing carbon taxes on imported goods), the Minister noted that regulations and policies on green transition in developed countries need to create opportunities for growth, not create new barriers to trade, which is a growth driver for many developing countries.

 Therefore, the Minister proposed that the EU support Vietnam and developing countries in adaptation through sharing experiences and good practices, coordinating policy development, trading mechanisms as well as carbon pricing.